Hansuai-Hong/hansuai-hong.github.io/_posts/2024-03-01_Applied_Data_Science_Project.md

 Aim to extract meaningful insights from customer reviews and develop a predictive model to classify sentiments effectively.
 This is achieved through two key objectives:

 1) Understanding Customer Sentiment -
 Analyze review text to identify the most common words used across all reviews.
+From the analysis:
-Determine the most frequently mentioned words in positive and negative reviews separately.
+- Determine the most frequently mentioned words in positive and negative reviews separately.
-Use word clouds to visually represent the pros and cons of Sephora products based on customer feedback.
+- Use word clouds to visually represent the pros and cons of Sephora products based on customer feedback.

-2) Building a Sentiment Prediction Model -
+3) Building a Sentiment Prediction Model -
 Develop a machine learning model to predict sentiment based on customer reviews.
-two different approaches:
+Two different approaches will be discussed:
 - Random Forest: A traditional machine learning model that leverages decision trees to classify reviews as positive or negative.
 - Recurrent Neural Network (RNN): A deep learning model designed to capture contextual meaning from text data for more accurate sentiment prediction.